Struct schemars::schema::SchemaObject

 pub fn array(&mut self) -> &mut ArrayValidation

-Returns a mutable reference to this schema’s ArrayValidation
+Returns a mutable reference to this schema’s ArrayValidation, creating it if it was None.

 sourcepub fn object(&mut self) -> &mut ObjectValidation